consensus-shipyard/ipc/spec/subnets-lifecycle.md

 - `Federated`: The power of the validator is set by the owner of the subnet
 - `Static`: The power of the validator is set when the subnet is created.
 This mode is used mainly for debugging and testing

 At the time of subnet creation, a minimum validator count requirement is set by the subnet creator.
-If the subnet’s permission mode is collateral, the creator could also set the minimum collateral requirement for the subnet to be bootstrapped.
+If the subnet’s permission mode is `Collateral`, the creator could also set the minimum collateral requirement for the subnet to be bootstrapped.
 A standard fee for the transaction on the parent network will be paid for the transaction that establishes the subnet.

 Before the minimal requirements are met, the subnet is in a `preBootstrap` state, once those conditions are met, the subnet is in a `postBootstap` state.
 Any operations performed on the subnet in `preBootstrap` state is recorded in the subnet `genesis`.